LEADING OFF: Cashner makes Boston debut, Bellinger's bash | New Country 923

 FISH STORY

 Mike Trout hopes to return to the lineup when the Angels host AL West-leading Houston in the second game of their series.
-Trout left Sunday’s win over Seattle early due to right calf tightness, though the injury didn’t look serious.
-The two-time MVP was scheduled for an MRI and didn’t start Monday night.
+Trout left Sunday’s win over Seattle early and sat out Monday night against the Astros with a strained right calf.
+An MRI revealed a small strain, according to the team.
+“I wanted to be out there, but the training staff didn’t think it was a good idea,” the two-time MVP said.

 LUCKY 13